Amicus/end-dash/docs/collection.md

 to use the same template?

 Great!
-EndDash lets you render a single template once for every model in a collection with almost no extra work!
+EndDash lets you render a single template once for every model in a collection.

 ## In your HTML